GideonFlynn/FSND-Linux-Server-Configuration/README.md

 Save and exit

 Run `cd /var/www/flaskapps/catalog`

-**Then we want to make sure the /flaskapps/catalog/static/uploads/images folder is present.**
+**We want to make sure the /static/uploads/images folders are present.**

 If not:
 ```bash